petdance/bobby-tables/s/python.md

     cmd = "update people set name=%s where id=%s"
     curs.execute(cmd, (name, id))

+For cases involving a single variable do this:

+    cmd = "SELECT * FROM PEOPLE WHERE name = %s" curs.execute(cmd, (name,))

 Note that the placeholder syntax depends on the database you are using.

     'qmark'         Question mark style,